Darko Rajaković: Early career

 Rajaković began his coaching career at 16 years old with Borac Čačak in Čačak, Serbia.
 Following his three-year stint in Čačak, Rajaković was named the head coach for the Crvena zvezda youth system in Belgrade.
 During his eight years in Belgrade, Rajaković led Crvena zvezda to two Serbian Youth championships.
 To increase his basketball coaching acumen and knowledge, Rajaković spent time with Lute Olson at the University of Arizona (2003) and Mike Krzyzewski at Duke University (2007) and attended team practices and meetings at both universities.

 From 2004 to 2011, Rajaković served as a scouting consultant and NBA Summer League assistant coach for the San Antonio Spurs.

 Espacio Torrelodones (2009–2012)

 In 2009, Rajaković become the head coach of Espacio Torrelodones of the Spanish EBA League (4th-tier).
 Rajaković excelled in both recruiting and developing players.
 In his first season, Rajaković led the Torrelodones to the Primera Division – Community of Madrid Group (5th-tier) title, promoting the team to the Liga EBA.
 In the 2010–11 Liga EBA season, the Torrelodones finished 7th in Group B with a 16–14 record.
-In the next season and his last as their coach, the Torrelodones finished 8th in Group B with the same record as for season before.
+In the next season and his last as their coach, the Torrelodones finished 8th in Group B with the same record as in the season before.